Healthdirect Free Australian health advice you can count on.

 What causes limb injuries?

-Serious limb injuries, such as broken bones and dislocations, can be caused by contact with a large force (such as a blow to the body) or a heavy fall.
+Serious limb injuries, such as fractured bones and dislocations, are often caused by a large force such as:

-• a muscle or ligament moves beyond its normal range — for example, when you roll over on your ankle
+• your muscle or ligament is stretched past its normal range, such as when you roll your ankle

-• there is an impact on the body — for example, stubbing your toe or slamming your finger in a door
+• there is an impact to your limb, such as slamming your finger in a door

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.